flea2003/TrackAnomalyDetection/backend/README.md

 ## Running Backend

-**Before starting the frontend, you need to set up and start the Druid and Kafka.** The instructions can be found in the [README.md in the folder above](../README.md).
+**Before starting the backend, you need to set up and start the Druid and Kafka.** The instructions can be found in the [README.md in the folder above](../README.md).

 Note: if you want to run the distributed Flink cluster, check the instructions [below](#distributed-flink-cluster-optional).